Bellona (goddess): Connection to Cybele

-There were many people willing to assist in the upkeep and improvement of her temples and shrines.
-In addition, they were also willing to incur the cost upon themselves.
+Temples

+Her temple in Rome was dedicated in 296 BCE near the Circus Flaminius by Appius Claudius Caecus, during the war with the Etruscans and Samnites.
+This temple was the first location to have decorative shields dedicated to mortals hung in a holy place.
+Appius Claudius hung the shields and dedicated them to his family.
+Later, in 290 BCE, Publius Cornelius Rufus constructed another temple to Bellona following his victory against the Samnite people.
 Because she was widely believed to be a volatile goddess, she was rarely worshipped openly and most of her worshippers preferred to quietly assuage her.
 Despite their subtlety, evidence of her worship can be found throughout Rome.
-At least seven inscriptions that are affiliated with the worship of Bellona have been found.
-An early inscription in the Forum of Augustus harkens back to the time of the war with Pyrrhus.
+At least seven inscriptions that are affiliated with the worship of Bellona have been found, one of which—an early text found in the Forum of Augustus—harkens back to the time of the war with Pyrrhus.
 Five of the inscriptions are found around the Aedem Bellonae (a shrine of Bellona's) and the other two inscriptions are damaged.
 The worship of her was not limited to Rome, however.
 Bellona had a temple as far north as York, England, where the church of St. Peter currently stands.
-Another temple purportedly dedicated to Bellona existed near Tossa de Mar in Spain, and was famously photographed by Louis Daguerre around 1834; by 1852, however, this temple had been demolished.

-The worship of Bellona and beliefs about her were often gory or frightening.
-It was believed that when she went to war, Discordia, Strife, and the Furies would accompany her and terrify her enemies.
-The belief in her bloodlust and madness in battle is widely accepted and is one of the more prevalent beliefs.
-According to Ammianus Marcellinus, the Scordici people believed in the violent worship of Bellona.
-They were brutal and they worshipped both Mars and Bellona with savagery.
-They would offer up human sacrifices and drink blood from the skulls of their victims.

-In the military cult of Bellona, she was associated with Virtus, the personification of valour.
-She then travelled outside Rome with the imperial legions and her temples have been recorded in France, Germany, Britain, and North Africa.